ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

       - type: FeaturedItem
         title: Budget
         text: >
-          The constitution is a document by which the branch operations are governed.
-Updated every other year, this document provides detailed mandates and eligibility for each officer of the society, election policies, committee roles, financial matters, IEEE services, and accountability procedures.
+          Wondering how IEEE spends their money?
+Curious how much it costs to keep the branch going?
+In this section, you can find live, detailed budgets for each academic year, to get a sense of how student money comes back around to benefit their university experience.
         actions:
           - type: Button
             label: Learn more